DivyaJaisawal/kafka_example/README.md

-- Grpc server to greet the world
+- Grpc greetServer to greet the world

 - Save the greet in the repository